xenon-middleware/pyxenon/README.md

 ## Installation

-First export environment variable `JDK_HOME` pointing to your JDK installation.
+First export environment variable `JAVA_HOME` pointing to your JDK installation.
 Then run

 ```shell
 make install
 ```
 This will run `pip install` internally.
 If pip imports this package, make sure to install `Cython==0.23.4` before installing `pyxenon`, because `pyjnius` will otherwise deduce its dependencies in the wrong order.
+If there is a problem installing, please install pyjnius from source by cloning [its git repository](https://github.com/kivy/pyjnius), then install `pyxenon`.

-Currently, Xenon library version 1.1.0-SNAPSHOT is placed in the `libs` directory with its dependencies.
+Currently, Xenon library version 1.1.0 is placed in the `libs` directory with its dependencies.
 To use another version, replace these jar files with alternative jar files and run `make reinstall`.
 Alternatively, a custom classpath can be provided to `xenon.init()`.

 ## Usage